How Expensify’s open-source program is powering OpenAI’s next-gen AI engineering benchmarks

 Might engineering managers lean on LLMs as advisors?

-By open-sourcing its task pipeline, Expensify is helping the AI community explore these critical economic and ethical questions.
+With an open-source development process, Expensify is helping the AI community explore these questions.

 A bold experiment with real-world implications